Managing risk to generate sustainable, long-term returns.

 While we don't offer investment options based solely on socially responsible investment considerations, our integrated approach applies equally across all our investment options.

 Currently, and in line with many of our industry peers, the only companies we exclude from our portfolio are companies that produce tobacco products.
-In addition to the removal of tobacco products from the Fund’s portfolio, we have signed up to the Tobacco-Free Finance Pledge.
+In addition to the removal of tobacco products from the Fund’s portfolio, we are a signatory to the Tobacco-Free Finance Pledge.

 Generally, we do not exclude or screen-out companies with poor ESG attributes.
-Instead, we prefer to engage with these companies to enhance their ESG performance, which can lead to improved returns over the long term.
+Instead, we prefer to engage with these companies to enhance their ESG performance, which can lead to improved and more sustainable returns over the long term.

 Key ESG risks we currently consider when investing include climate change, diversity, governance, and remuneration.

 Our Investment Committee is responsible for ensuring that ESG issues are considered when making investment decisions.